-- By providing encouragement and taking an interest in their child's study. - By providing a quiet and conducive place for study at home. - By regular checking of the pupil planner. - By contacting the school if their child seems to have insufficient or too much homework, or seems to find it unduly easy or difficult.
+- By providing encouragement and taking an interest in their child's study. - By providing a quiet and conducive place for study at home. - By contacting the school if their child seems to have insufficient or too much homework, or seems to find it unduly easy or difficult.